aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/batch-processing-multi-threading/parallel-image-processing-aspose-imaging-java/_index.md

     System.out.println("Bytes read: " + bytesRead);
 }
 ```
-**Explanation**: Read up to 1024 bytes from the file.
-Handle cases where fewer bytes are available.
+*Explanation*: This reads up to 1 KB at a time, which is useful when processing large documents page‑by‑page.

-### Image Processing with Aspose.Imaging
+### How to Convert DJVU to PNG with Aspose.Imaging

-**Overview**
-Aspose.Imaging simplifies image manipulation, allowing you to load and save images in various formats.

-#### Step 1: Load an Image
+#### Step 1: Load the DJVU Image
 ```java
 import com.aspose.imaging.Image;
 import com.aspose.imaging.imageoptions.PngOptions;